 Witnesses in Jerusalem, in Judea and Samaria, and to the uttermost parts of the earth

-While Peter was God’s choice to open the door to the Gentiles—and much of the first half of Acts follows the ministry of Peter—Paul was God’s special instrument to take the gospel to the Gentiles and over half of Acts records the missionary journeys of Paul.
-Luke was Paul’s travel companion for some of these journeys—see the “we” in 16:10 where Luke inserts himself into the narrative (also 20:5; 21:18; 27:1; 28:1).
-Luke recounts how Saul the persecutor (8:1) meets Jesus on the Damascus Road and is called by Him to be His chosen instrument for reaching Gentiles (9:15).
+While Peter was God’s choice to open the door to the Gentiles—and much of the first half of Acts follows the ministry of Peter—Paul was God’s special instrument to take the gospel to the Gentiles and about half of Acts records the missionary journeys of Paul.
+Luke was Paul’s travel companion for some of these journeys, thus the “we” in 16:10 where Luke inserts himself into the narrative (also 20:5; 21:18; 27:1; 28:1).
+Luke recounts how Saul the persecutor (8:1) meets Jesus on the Damascus Road and is called by Him to evangelize Gentiles (9:15).
 A major purpose of Luke’s writing Acts seems to be to record how God used Paul to take the Gospel to the uttermost parts of the earth.
 In doing so, Luke helps us understand why so many of the New Testament books were written by Paul.

 Jewish opposition to the witness to Jesus